ericsink/SQLitePCL.raw/README.md

   2. Understand all the linkage issues and be very careful.

 On other platforms, make sure you are including exactly one instance of the SQLite library.

+## Why do the project subdirectories mostly not have any source code in them?

+To avoid duplication.

+The src directory contains most of the actual source code.
+In several cases, a code file is actually being compiled by more than one project.